K-Lqrs/Beacon/README.md

 </dependency>
 ```

-Hint: You can find the latest version of the library on the [MavenCentral](https://central.sonatype.com/artifact/net.rk4z/beacon/versions).
+Hint: You can find the all version of the library on the [MavenCentral](https://central.sonatype.com/artifact/net.rk4z/beacon/versions).